bozojovicic/reactjs-boilerplate/README.md

 - Less -> CSS
 - Controlled form
 - AJAX with Axios + HTTP request interceptor
-- Router v4 + Authentication
+- Router v4 + 2 ways to redirect to another route
+- User authentication

 with the latest versions of all dependencies (March 16, 2018)